CFLAT-AUT/Mahara-GroupImageDisplay/README.md

 ### Installation

-- Put all the files under the folder 'groupviewsimage' and copy the folder to your Mahara installation, inside the folder htdocs/blocktype.
+- Put all the files under the folder 'groupviewsimage' and copy the folder to your Mahara installation, inside the document root folder htdocs/blocktype.
 - Visit the Site Administration->Extensions->Plugin administration page and install the blocktype/groupviewsimage plugin.
 - This plugin sorts the shared pages according to the creation date.
 There is a change to the core code required for this plugin to work properly.

-To make the change, edit the "get_sharedviews_data" method in htdocs/lib/view.php by changing the SELECT statement:
+To make the change, edit the "get_sharedviews_data" method in document root htdocs/lib/view.php by changing the SELECT statement:
 ```
 From:
             SELECT v.id,v.title,v.startdate,v.stopdate,v.description,v.group,v.owner,v.ownerformat,v.institution,v.urlid ' . $from . '